Turks and Caicos Company Formations

-A minimum of one director of any nationality is required and there is no requirement to file the details of directors on any public record.
+A minimum of one director of any nationality or residency is required.
+No details of directors appear on any public record.

-An exempted company need only have one shareholder of any nationality.
-Foreigners can own all the shares in an IBC .There is no requirement to file the details of shareholders on any public record.
+An exempted company need only have one shareholder there are no residency or nationality requirements .There is no detail of shareholders on any public record.

 It is normal to incorporate an exempt company with an authorised share capital of US$5,000, divided into 5,000 common voting shares of $1 each, this being the maximum capital for the minimum duty payable at the time of incorporation.